 Failure to Meet Conditions of Suspension – Coming within 1,000 feet of Hawthorn while on suspension for an offense that requires reporting to law enforcement or for an act of school violence or drug-related activity.
-See section of this regulation entitled, "Prohibition against Being on or near School Property during Suspension."
+See section of this policy entitled, "Prohibition against Being on or near School Property during Suspension."

 In determining whether to suspend or expel a student, consideration shall be given to whether the student poses a threat to the safety of any child or school employee and whether the student's presence within 1,000 feet of the school is disruptive to the educational process or undermines the effectiveness of the school's disciplinary policy.